electrocomfort/art-units/happy-ryu/README.md

 # Happy Ryu

 Ryu, my fave street fighter, just cannot be happy.
 Never once have I seen him crack a smile.
 It's okay though, because in this set of pieces we have a very smile-y Ryu in 43 variations: one per vintage graphics device.
+Why do all this?
+Well, I've always been amazed that the game that Ryu is in (Street Fighter II) was ported to so many consoles and computers.
+Even ones so underpowered to deliver a satifying SF2 experience.
+But we've never really seen the bust of Ryu on an Atari 2600 so it's super neat to render him in such a way.
+So there it is, 43 variations of Ryu doing the improbable in graphics that may seem crude to the modern eye but are totally endearing to me.

-Let's catalogue all the ways Ryu might be happy (if only for an instant) whilst being rendered on so many different computers and consoles of the past:
+Let's catalogue all the ways Ryu might be happy (if only for an instant) whilst being rendered on so many different computers and consoles of the past.
+All editions are MP4 videos with an in/out pixelation flourish.
+They come in various sizes, upscaled from the display resolutions of the graphics device.

 ### happy-ryu-01